PietroMarigo/BiAI/README.md

    npm start
    ```

   The server listens on port `3000` by default.
 When a user visits `/`, the backend checks for a `user` cookie and redirects to `/homepage` if present or `/login` otherwise.
 Static files are served from `/public/`.
 Login and registration pages are provided in `public/login.html` and `public/register.html`.
 The backend serves these pages on `GET /login` and `GET /register`.
 Each page links to `/public/styles.css` for consistent styling.
 Registration now creates a user record in the PostgreSQL `users` table using the credentials from the `credentials` file (if those variables are present).
 The code assumes this table already exists; it will not attempt to create it automatically.
 After logging in successfully, the backend sets a `user` cookie.
-   The `/homepage` route displays `Hello $USER` using the cookie value.
-The raw response from OpenRouter is still printed to the console by `fetchChatMessage`, though it is not invoked in the homepage yet.
+  The `/homepage` route sends the static `public/home.html` file after verifying the cookie.
+If the user has not yet selected a language and objective, the server redirects to `/first-login` instead.
+That page collects the desired language and learning purpose and stores them in the `user_languages` table, which has columns `username`, `language`, `objective` and `actual_level` (initially set to `beginner`).
+The `username` column references the `users` table and the `actual_level` column is optional.
+This page contains a responsive layout that works on mobile and desktop.

 4. **Run tests**